-Indulge in our celebrated local food, wine and beer scenes.
-Enjoy music, theatre, arts and a year-round festival calendar.
-Shop for unique Island-made products.
-Stroll through magical botanical gardens and along manicured golf courses.
-Or hang out in museums, artist studios, community halls and no end of funky coffee shops packed with friendly locals delighted to share their own Island tips and secret places with the inquisitive.
+The refined side of our Island experience can be found in urban centres, small towns and quaint villages that radiate friendliness, charm and scenic wow.
+Relish the sensual delights of local food, wine and beer served in bistros and casually world-class restaurants.
+Enjoy music, theatre and a year-round festival calendar.
+Shop for Island-made arts, crafts and one-of-a-kind products.
+Stroll lush botanical gardens and manicured golf courses.
+Or spend quality time in museums, artist studios, community halls and no end of bustling co ee shops packed with locals happy to share their own Island tips and secrets with the inquisitive.

-Ambling from one classy brewpub to the next in downtown Victoria (recently rated as one of the top-three friendliest cities in the world) can be defined as an outdoor activity, of course.
-So can a driving tour of Island wineries or a weekend spent entranced by world-class musicians at a music festival.
-In fact, a quick dash from parking lot to the velvet embrace of a sumptuous resort or spa requires some brief exposure to the elements.
+Ambling from one classy brewpub to the next in downtown Victoria (recently rated as one of the top-three friendliest cities in the world) can be de ned as an outdoor activity, of course.
+So can a driving tour of Island wineries.
+In fact, a quick dash from a parking lot to the warm, scented embrace of a resort or spa requires some brief exposure to the elements.

-Rather than showcasing our creature comforts however, the Outdoor Guide is a breezy overview of the possibilities for fresh-air enthusiasts keen to lose themselves in nature by hiking, paddling, surfing, biking, fishing and actively exploring this magnificent, largely unspoilt western edge of the New World.
+Rather than showcasing our creature comforts however, Tourism Vancouver Island’s Outdoor Guide is a breezy overview of the possibilities for fresh-air enthusiasts keen to lose themselves in nature by hiking, paddling, surfing, biking, fishing and actively exploring this largely unspoilt western edge of the New World.

-Outdoor adventurers are served by a wide range of excellent mapbooks and guidebooks focused on the Island region, some of general interest, others focused exclusively on fishing, kayaking, cycling, beaches, vineyards, restaurants and farmgates.
+Do your homework ahead of time by browsing our website.
+Or drop into a favourite bookstore or go online to browse a wide range of mapbooks and guidebooks focused on the Island region, some of them of general interest, others focused exclusively on shing, kayaking, cycling, beaches, vineyards, restaurants and farmgates.

 When on the road, drop into any of 25 Visitor Centres dotted across the Island.
-Each is staffed by enthusiastic, knowledgeable Vancouver Island cheerleaders eager to help you optimize your priceless holiday time.
-Full details on our green spaces (land and marine) can be found at the BC Parks website.
+Each is sta ed by enthusiastic, knowledgeable Vancouver Island experts eager to help you optimize your priceless holiday time.
+Full details on our green spaces can be found at the BC Parks website.
 For special deals and further information on our regions, activities and accommodations, check out Tourism Vancouver Island’s Vacation Guide, available at Visitor Centres or online at VancouverIsland.travel.

-We’ve covered the vast range of outdoor possibilities as best we can here, yet the truth is that words simply can’t do the Vancouver Island region justice.
-Instead, get here and experience it in person.
+We’ve touched on the vast range of outdoor possibilities in these pages, yet the truth is that words simply can’t do the Vancouver Island region justice.
+Instead, our invitation is to get here and experience it in person.
 Our climate makes us a year-round destination: ripe with emerging life in the spring, pleasantly warm and dry in the summer, sweater-weather moderate in the fall, and cozily wet, dark and thrillingly stormy in the winter.
-As James Douglas noted back in the Victorian era and now readily confirmed by 760,000 residents and millions of annual visitors: Eden.
+As James Douglas noted back in the Victorian era and now readily con rmed by 760,000 residents and millions of annual visitors: Eden by any other name.